Savings .com.au

 But if the child is depositing their own money into the account, such as pocket money, Christmas or birthday money, or income they have earned from casual jobs, any interest earned is considered to belong to the child so long as the money isn’t spent by anyone else.
 If the child earns less than $120 in interest for the financial year, no tax will be withheld and they won’t have to file a tax return.

-However, if the child is under the age of 16 and earns more than $420 in interest for the financial year, they will have to provide their Tax File Number (TFN) to avoid being taxed on that amount.
-If the child doesn’t provide their TFN, the financial institution will withhold pay as you go (PAYG) tax at 47% and the child will need to lodge a tax return if they want a refund.
+However, if the child is under the age of 16 and earns more than $120 in interest for the financial year, they will have to provide either their date of birth or Tax File Number (TFN) to avoid being hit with a pay as you go (PAYG) tax of 47% on that amount.
+The child will need to lodge a tax return if they want a refund of this money.
+If they earn over $420, they must provide a TFN to avoid this tax - a date of birth alone will not suffice.

-The high interest rate is tempting, but it’s not for you Mum or Dad!
+The high interest rate is tempting, but it’s not for Mum or Dad!

 Always read the T's and C's